pulumi/pulumi-hugo/themes/default/content/cloud-engineering-summit/_index.md

         - Observability and monitoring
         - How to manage cloud access and controls across organizations
       description: |
         Cloud engineering teams manage cloud applications and infrastructure with Policy as Code, visibility, and access controls.
 For example, they manage infrastructure with policies that detect configuration drift, enforce best practices, and even prevent compliance violations before deployment.
 They build visibility across their cloud infrastructure so that they always understand its current and past states, including detailed audit history.
-Finally, they ensure the proper guardrails and controls are set in place so that distributed teams can securely develop.
 ---